-170. The Conference welcomes the document prepared by the UNCTAD secretariat entitled "Improving the functioning and the structure of the intergovernmental machinery of UNCTAD" and believes that the proposals contained in this document, inter alia on the linkages between expert meetings and commissions, should be given full consideration by a specially convened executive session of the Trade and Development Board as soon as possible after UNCTAD X and prior to Commissions' sessions.
+168. [The Conference welcomes the document prepared by the UNCTAD secretariat entitled "Improving the functioning and the structure of the intergovernmental machinery of UNCTAD" and believes that the proposals contained in this document, inter alia on the linkages between expert meetings and commissions, should be given full consideration by a specially convened executive session of the Trade and Development Board.
+This session should take place prior to the first session of any of the three commissions to ensure that those improvements agreed upon by member States can be implemented as quickly as possible after the tenth session of the Conference.]